That picture may not look like much, but it’s actually three meals for my family prepped in just 10 minutes!

 For this one, I diced up the last two chicken breasts – about $4 worth of chicken.
 Then I mixed in one tablespoon of extra virgin olive oil, the juice from one whole lime, and several shakes of garlic powder, cumin and cilantro.

 I’ll use this for Fajita Chicken Dinner – my favorite!
-Just defrost, then grill on a veggie tray (or quickly stir-fry on the stove top), along with some peppers, onions and tomatoes, a side of black beans and lots of homemade salsa.
+Just defrost, then grill (or quickly stir-fry on the stove top), along with some peppers, onions and tomatoes, a side of black beans and lots of homemade salsa.

 And there you have it: One Shabbat lunch for guests and two Shabbat lunches for family are in the freezer in just 10 minutes!